brackendev/Universal-Now-Playing/README.md

 Universal Now Playing
 =====================

-Shows current song playing in iTunes or Spotify in Adium.
+Shows currently playing iTunes or Spotify song in Adium.
 * Favors Spotify (will show Spotify song before iTunes song if both are running).
 * Works in a chat session and as a status message.